What is fracking?

 The shale industry in the UK is still at an early stage and production has not yet started.
 The Government supports the development of domestic energy sources so long as it is conducted in a safe and sustainable manner.
 Fracking has been taking place in the USA since 1949 and there are now around 1 million wells supplying 43% of the oil production and 67% of the natural gas production in the United States.

 Why is there a need for it?

 Over 85% of British people use gas for heating and cooking and this will continue for many years to come.
-Britain needs significant oil and gas supplies over the next decades.
-Shale gas will provide a bridge whilst the UK develops renewable energy sources, improves energy efficiency and builds new nuclear plans.
+Britain needs significant oil and gas supplies over the next few decades.
+Shale gas will provide a bridge whilst the UK develops renewable energy sources, improves energy efficiency and builds new nuclear plants.

 What plans are there for fracking in Thirsk and Malton?

 A planning application to hydraulically fracture the well named as KM8 at their current site at Kirby Misperton has been approved.
 Assuming this initial site is successful and shale gas exploration proves worthwhile in Ryedale, Third Energy have publicly stated that they expect to hydraulically fracture at their existing nine sites and at an additional ten across the district.